 As of UberMenu 3.1.1, update alerts are built in to UberMenu.
 To receive these alerts, open your UberMenu Control Panel, click the Updates tab, and then enter your Envato data.
 (Please note these are update alerts, not automatic updates)

-Please note that this data will be sent to the update server for registration and validation – this includes your CodeCanyon username, API key (used for retrieving the Download file), purchase code, site URL, and UberMenu plugin version.
+Please note that this data will be sent to the update server for registration and validation – this includes your CodeCanyon username, purchase code, site URL, and UberMenu plugin version.

 How to get updates